legicore/aprintf/README.md

-# xprintf
+# aprintf
-printf-like wrapper library for Arduino
+Wrapper library to use the Arduino serial ports like printf in C.